Explaining Student Loan Forgiveness For Teachers

 State and Local Student Loan Forgiveness Programs

-Some states offer loan forgiveness programs for teachers, especially for those that work in subject areas in high need.
+Some states offer loan forgiveness programs for teachers, especially for those who work in subject areas in high demand.
 One place to start your search for a state and local teacher loan forgiveness program is through this database created by the American Federation of Teachers.

 What About My Other Student Loans?

 So far, all of the programs we’ve discussed only apply to federal loans.
-What can be done if borrowers have other loans (like private loans) that don’t qualify for federal teacher loan forgiveness?
+What can be done if a borrower has other loans (like private loans) that don’t qualify for federal teacher loan forgiveness?

 One option is to look into refinancing the student loans.
 When a borrower refinances a student loan or multiple loans, they are essentially paying those loans off with a new loan from a new lender.
 Ideally, the new loan has a more competitive interest rate than the existing loan(s), which could potentially save the borrower money over the life of the loan.